Mechanical Engineering BEng

 School of Mechanical, Aerospace and Civil Engineering

-You'll be taught by academics who are experts in their fields, with a wealth of experience and links with industry and research.
-You'll also have the opportunity to work on real-life projects with our industrial partners – companies like Rolls-Royce, Siemens and Network Rail – giving you experience that will support your employability.
-And you’ll have an academic personal tutor who will support and guide your progress throughout.
+From day one, you’ll be immersed in a research-led curriculum, taught by academics who are experts in their fields, with a wealth of experience, many involved in the latest engineering research.
+You'll also have the opportunity to work with our industrial partners giving you experience that will support your employability and you’ll have an academic personal tutor who will support and guide your progress throughout your studies.

 Mechanical Engineering is situated in the Grade II listed Sir Frederick Mappin Building and the 1885 Central Wing.
 We also have teaching space and labs in the new state-of-the-art Engineering Heartspace.
 The majority of mechanical engineering undergraduate lectures and labs take place in the Diamond.